- Last Updated Date:

 India is located in an active seismic zone.

-Many cities in India frequently experience high levels of air pollution, and you should follow the advice of local authorities to reduce your exposure.
+Many cities in India frequently experience high levels of air pollution.
 Dust storms, which can occur across northern India, may cause various irritations and exacerbate existing health problems.
-Take these health risks into account and consult your physician prior to travelling if you suffer from cardiac or respiratory problems.
 You can monitor air pollution levels for many Indian cities on the websites of the System of Air Quality Weather Forecasting and Research and the Delhi Pollution Control Committee.

 In the summer, northeastern India periodically experiences heat waves.
 Keep informed of regional weather forecasts and plan accordingly.